 Donald W. Landry, MD, PhD became a Director in October 2011.
 Between June 2007 and October 2011, Dr. Landry served as a director of Tonix Sub.
 Dr. Landry has been a member of the faculty of Columbia University since 1986, and has served as the Samuel Bard Professor of Medicine, Chair of the Department of Medicine and Physician-in-Chief at New York Presbyterian Hospital/Columbia University since 2008.
-Since 1996, he has been a director of Sensient Technologies Corp.
+Since November 2015, he has been a director of Sensient Technologies Corp.
 Dr. Landry was a co-founder and has been a member of L&L since 1996.
 Dr. Landry received his BS degree in Chemistry from Lafayette College in 1975, his PhD in Organic Chemistry from Harvard University in 1979 and his M.D. from Columbia University in 1983.
 Dr. Landry has been a New York State licensed physician since 1985.
 In 2008, Dr. Landry was awarded the Presidential Citizens Medal, the second-highest award that the President can confer upon a civilian.
 Dr. Landry's significant medical and scientific background was instrumental in his selection as a member of the Board.

 Ernest Mario, PhD became a Director in October 2011.
 Between September 2010 and October 2011, Dr. Mario served as a director of Tonix Sub.
 Dr. Mario is a former Deputy Chairman and Chief Executive of Glaxo Holdings plc and a former Chairman and Chief Executive Officer of ALZA Corporation.
 Since April 2014, Dr. Mario has served as Chairman of Capnia, Inc., a specialty pharmaceutical company in Palo Alto, CA. Between August 2007 and February 2014, Dr. Mario served as the Chief Executive Officer and Chairman of Capnia, Inc. and between February 2014 and April 2014, Dr. Mario served as Executive Chairman.
-From 2003 to 2007, he was Chairman and Chief Executive of Reliant Pharmaceuticals, Inc. Dr. Mario is currently a director of Boston Scientific Corp. (since 2001), Capnia Inc. (since 2007), Celgene Corp. (since 2007), Chimerix, Inc. (since February 2013) and Kindred Biosciences, Inc. (since February 2013).
+From 2003 to 2007, he was Chairman and Chief Executive of Reliant Pharmaceuticals, Inc. Dr. Mario is currently a director of Capnia Inc. (since 2007), Celgene Corp. (since 2007) and Chimerix, Inc. (since February 2013).
 Dr. Mario is also Chairman of Chimerix.
-Between 2012 and 2015, Dr. Mario served as a director of XenoPort Inc. Between 2001 and 2013, Dr. Mario was a director of Maxygen Inc. He is Chairman of the American Foundation for Pharmaceutical Education and serves as an advisor to The Ernest Mario School of Pharmacy at Rutgers University.
+Dr. Mario served as a director of Boston Scientific Corp.
+(2001 - 2016), Kindred Biosciences, Inc. (2013 - 2016), VIVUS Inc. (2012 - 2013), XenoPort Inc. (2012 - 2015), and Maxygen Inc. (2001 - 2013).
+He serves as an advisor to The Ernest Mario School of Pharmacy at Rutgers University.
 In 2007, Dr. Mario was awarded the Remington Medal by the American Pharmacists' Association, pharmacy's highest honor.
-Dr. Mario received a PhD and an MS in physical sciences from the University of Rhode Island and a BS in pharmacy from Rutgers University.
 Dr. Mario brings to his service as a director his significant executive leadership experience, including his experience leading several pharmaceutical companies, as well as his membership on public company boards and foundations.
 He also has extensive experience in financial and operations management, risk oversight, and quality and business strategy.